 I HIGHLY recommend you save a few bananas to try these waffles out for your next family breakfast!

-Light and fluffy waffles with a crispy exterior – sweetened with bananas and made with 100% whole wheat flour!
+Light and fluffy healthy banana waffles with a crispy exterior – sweetened with bananas and made with 100% whole wheat flour!
 Healthy enough for babies starting out on solids but delicious enough for the whole family to enjoy!

 - 2 cups whole wheat flour